Last modified on

 Yaks' habitat is the Himalayas (Nepal), China, and as far north as Mongolia and Russia.
 They are well adapted to the harsh mountains with their thick coats, great lung capacity, and ability to move skillfully over rough terrain.
 Yaks can easily tolerate temperatures of -40C.
 Even their blood cells are designed for high elevations.

 There are both wild and domestic yaks.
 The Yak has been domesticated to plough fields and pull loads, because it is a sure-footed climber (at a weight of 2000 lbs!).
 When traveling on snow in single file, they carefully step on footprints left by the lead yak.
 Yaks are also used for their milk, fiber, and meat.
 Yak milk can be processed into cheese and butter.
-Butter is an ingredient in Tibetans' "butter tea" and is also used in lamps.
+Yak butter is also one of the ingredients in Butter Tea, which is traditionally made from tea leaves, yak butter, water, and non-iodized salt.
+Yak butter is also used in lamps.
+Photo Gallery: Yak Herders of Ladakh, India » on ArcticPhoto.com © Bryan & Cherry Alexander Photography / ArcticPhoto

 China (Qinhai, Sichuan and Gansu provinces) is the major producer of the commercialised down hair.